The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Introduction

-The construction in this paper is motivated by the desire to better understand braided tensor categories containing a symmetric fusion category and their (de-)equivariantisation.
-In the particular case where $\cat{A}$ is exactly the transparent subcategory (or M\"uger centre) of the braided category $\cat{C}$ and Tannakian (has only positive twists), one can produce (see \cite{Bruguieres2000,Muger2004}) a modular tensor category $\cat{C}/\cat{A}$, by first enriching $\cat{C}$ over $\cat{A}$ (by representing the action of $\cat{A}$ by tensoring on $\cat{C}$), and then applying the fibre functor for $\cat{A}$ and idempotent completing.
-In the super-Tannakian case (with negative twists), this procedure is still well understood, and yields a ``super-modular'' category.
+The construction done in this paper is additionally motivated by the desire to better understand braided tensor categories containing a symmetric fusion category $\cat{A}$ and their (de-)equivariantisation.
+In the particular case where $\cat{A}$ is Tannakian (has only positive twists) and equal to $\MC{\cat{C}}{\cat{C}}$, one can produce (see \cite{Bruguieres2000,Muger2004}) a modular tensor category $\cat{C}/\cat{A}$ called the modularisation.
+This category is constructed by first enriching $\cat{C}$ over $\cat{A}$ (by representing the action of $\cat{A}$ on $\cat{C}$), and then applying the fibre functor for $\cat{A}$ and idempotent completing.
+In the super-Tannakian case (with negative twists), this procedure is also understood, and yields a ``super-modular'' category.
 The intermediate step, before applying the fibre functor, is a braided $\cat{A}$-tensor category, which is ``modular'' in the sense that the braiding is non-degenerate.
 In the case where $\cat{A}=\Rep(G)$ and is not transparent in $\cat{C}$, the same procedure of enriching and then applying the fibre functor now yields a so-called $G$-crossed braided tensor category \cite{Drinfeld2009,Turaev2010a,KirillovJr.2002}.
 However, the intermediate step is not well-understood, it is still an $\cat{A}$-tensor category, but no longer braided.
-This paper fills this gap, by explaining in what sense the intermediate category is a braided object.
+In this paper we fill this gap by explaining in what sense the intermediate category is a braided object.